Azure/azure-sdk-for-media-services-extensions/README.md

 // Make sure to create an Origin locator for the asset.

-// Get the MPEG-DASH URL of the locator's asset for adaptive streaming.
+// Get the MPEG-DASH URL of the asset for adaptive streaming.
 Uri mpegDashUri = asset.GetMpegDashUri();
 ```